 Pomeranians technically can swim but they aren’t very good at it.

 Swimming is also one of the best exercises for any dog.
 It is a low-impact activity that burns energy fast and helps to strengthen and tone muscles.
 It also strengthens your Pomeranian's heart and lungs and increases metabolism.

 Are Pomeranians Good Swimmers?

-Unlike some dog breeds who are very good at swimming and don’t mind water, Pomeranians are not great swimmers.
+Unlike dog breeds who are good at swimming, Pomeranians are not great swimmers.
 Yes, they can swim.
-However, they lack enough stamina to swim across long distances.
+However, they lack the stamina to swim long distances.

 Pomeranians have the instinct to swim but do not have enough strength needed to swim a lot.
 However, Poms can learn to swim well with appropriate training and supervision.
 Still, they will not become very strong swimmers.

 If your Pomeranian has never indulged in swimming, it’s okay to be encouraged to try it out.
 With the right swimming techniques, that is.

 Knowing if your Pomeranian can or cannot swim can help keep them safe and alive.
 Regardless of your confidence in their swimming skills, never let your Pom swim alone.